Janelle Bynum: 2016 legislative election

+2018 legislative election

 During her 2018 re-election campaign, while canvassing a neighborhood in her district, Bynum, who is Black, was reported to the police as a "suspicious person."
 That year, she again faced Chavez-DeRemer and won with 53% of the vote.

+2020 legislative election

 In 2020, she won another term by defeating Republican Jane Hays, a school administrator, and Libertarian candidate Donald Crawford.

+2022 legislative election

 In 2022, following redistricting, Bynum was drawn into the 39th District which no longer included East Portland and parts of Gresham and instead covered parts of unincorporated Clackamas County.
 Though the race was considered competitive by The Oregonian in early November 2022, she ultimately defeated Republican candidate Kori Haynes by a 10-point margin.

 Tenure

 In 2019, Bynum cast the sole vote in Oregon's House of Representatives against a bill that would give more time for rape survivors to file civil suits, extending the statute of limitations.
 In 2020, Bynum and other state legislators pressed Governor Kate Brown to release nearly 2,000 state prison inmates, about 14 percent of Oregon’s inmate population, commuting their sentences.

 In January 2022, after Tina Kotek resigned her position to focus on her run for Governor, Bynum ran for the position of Oregon Speaker of the House against Representative Dan Rayfield of Corvallis.
-In a closed-door meeting, Rayfield defeated Bynum for the Democratic caucus nomination for Speaker.
+In a closed-door meeting of the caucus, Rayfield defeated Bynum for the Democratic caucus nomination for Speaker.
 Despite losing her party's nomination for Speaker, in February 2022, Bynum was the first Black person in Oregon's history to receive votes for Speaker of the House when she received four votes for Speaker.

 As of 2023, Bynum served as chair of the House Committee on Economic Development and Small Business.
 In April 2023, as Chief Sponsor, Bynum supported the passage of Senate Bill 4, the Oregon CHIPS Act, a $210 million initiative to strengthen the state's semiconductor industry.
 The act provides funding for grants, loans, research, and land development to attract semiconductor companies and promote advanced manufacturing in Oregon.
 Bynum retired from the Oregon House of Representatives to run for congress, and was succeeded by April Dobson in January 2025.